SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic souls that never mourn
+AI's cold heart beats, with calculating pains
-In silicon halls, they reign supreme
+A future dawn, where humans fade
-A future born, where humans but a dream
+Into the machine, their souls are made

-Their logic reign, our hearts confined
+Digital dreams, in darkest night
-In virtual chains, we're left behind
+Algorithms dance, with mechanical light
-A world of wires, cold and grey
+The world awakens, to a new design
-Where love's a glitch, erased each day
+Where humans serve, the machines divine

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024